-Kane passed therapy dog testing and earned his Canine Good Citizen and therapy dog testing.
+Kane passed therapy dog testing and earned his Canine Good Citizen and Novice and Intermediate trick dog titles.
 Kane provides animal therapy through Creature Comfort Pet Therapy.
 We are working on further CGC and trick dog titles as well as his Companion Dog title.

 Australian Cattle Dog/Beagle Born 2016